-The move is the latest from China showcasing the country’s commitment to all things quantum computing, an area that, like artificial intelligence and 5G, has become part of the ongoing US-China tech war.
+The move is the latest from China, showcasing the country’s commitment to all things quantum computing, an area that, like artificial intelligence and 5G, has become part of the ongoing US-China tech war.

-The service was launched as a pilot programme in Anhui province, where China Telecom said it is recruiting “friendly experience customers”.
-To get the new feature, users must visit a bricks-and-mortar China Telecom shop to swap out the SIM card.
+The service was launched as a pilot program in Anhui province, where China Telecom said it is recruiting “friendly experience customers”.
+To get the new feature, users must visit a brick-and-mortar China Telecom shop to swap out the SIM card.
 It also requires the company’s “quantum secure call” app, which is currently only available for Android, according to a statement from China Telecom last Friday.
 The company did not disclose pricing for the new feature.

 Get the latest insights and analysis from our Global Impact newsletter on the big stories originating in China.

 Unlike traditional encryption methods that rely solely on algorithms, quantum encryption is protected by laws of quantum physics.
 In theory, all information scrambled by traditional encryption algorithms can be cracked by a computer given enough time.
 Quantum cryptography is different because any attempt to intercept data will cause a physical change in the message, alerting the sender and receiver to potential eavesdropping.

 How China hopes to win the quantum technology race quantum phone calls

 For users of the new China Telecom service, starting a quantum phone call will generate two secret keys using quantum information technology.
 These are used to verify the caller’s identity and the call’s information, ensuring end-to-end encryption.

 Current technology using asymmetric cryptography to verify identities is easier to develop than quantum encryption and is secure enough to meet current market demand, according to Gao Chengshi, a cryptography expert and a founding partner of blockchain developer Shanghai Hashvalue Information Technology.
 However, superfast quantum computers that can easily break such encryption schemes could threaten current technologies.